Dervish Bejah: Recognition

+Along with his son Jack, Bejah is acknowledged in the preface of the book "Crossing the Dead Heart" by Cecil Madigan for "care in the selection and provision of an excellent camel team and equipment."
+The book details Madigan's 1939 Simpson Desert Expedition.

+He was depicted in the radio serial Bejah Plants a Date Seed.

 Descendants

-In 1891 he had a son, Ben Murray, with an Aboriginal woman living in Marree, South Australia.
+In 1891 he had a son, Ben Murray, with an Aboriginal (Arabana and Thirari) woman known as Annie Murray who was living in Marree.
+He would later teach his son, who also became a cameleer, some of his skills.

-He had a son with his wife Amelia, Abdul Jubbar (Jack).
+He also had a son with his wife Amelia, Abdul Jubbar (Jack).
 Abdul Bejah, son of Jack and grandson of Dervish, was on the Australian Outback Afghan Camelmen Descendants and Friends Memorial Committee that organised a memorial to the cameleers in Whitmore Square, Adelaide, in 2007.